Posted on

 Talk Through Your SharePoint Roadmap

-The six traps in this article share a single defense: scope the decisions, not just the build.
-If you can put the license map, the build-versus-configure review, the migration validation report, the permissions model, the structure plan, and the handoff deliverable in writing before you sign, you have removed the places SharePoint consulting projects most often leak money.
+The traps in this article share a single defense: scope the decisions, not just the build.
+If you can put the license map, the build-versus-configure review, the migration validation report, the permissions model, the structure plan, the backup plan, and the handoff deliverable in writing before you sign, you have removed the places SharePoint consulting projects most often leak money.
 None of that requires a bigger budget.
 It requires the right questions early.

 If you are weighing a SharePoint consulting partner right now, or trying to clean up an environment a previous one left behind, our team can help you pressure-test the scope before you commit.
-We run SharePoint as part of managed Microsoft 365 environments for SMBs every day, which means we look at licensing, migration fidelity, governance, and long-term maintainability as one connected decision rather than separate line items.
+We run SharePoint as part of managed Microsoft 365 environments for SMBs every day, which means we look at licensing, migration fidelity, governance, backup, and long-term maintainability as one connected decision rather than separate line items.
 Bring us your statement of work or your current setup, and we will tell you where the money is at risk and what to change.
 Book a free strategy call and we will walk your roadmap with you, no obligation to move forward.

 Microsoft 365 Governance and SharePoint Consulting Expertise from Matt Rosenthal